jbahamon/ctm-ayla/Readme.md

 Ayla fills with rage: you can see she's lost control!
 You'll automatically walk towards your opponent.
 As long as you're in this mode, almost all your moves will chain.
 Your attacks will be quicker and you can cancel them into each other.
-Your Power will automatically decrease: when you run out of Power, the mode ends.
+Your Power will automatically decrease: when you run out of Power, this mode ends.
 Go for a big flashy combo!

 Final Move
 ----------

 **Instant Dino Murder / Shun Kyoryuu Satsu**: D, B, D, F + a/b/c (Standing, must have Berserker activated).
-Uses all of your Power.
+Uses all of your Power, ending Berserker mode.

+A super throw.
 Ayla advances toward the opponent.
-If it grabs him/her, everything will go dark as he/she gets punished.
+If it grabs him/her, everything goes dark as he/she gets punished.
 The reference in this one is pretty obvious.
 Try ending a round with this move for a special win pose!

+"Messatsu!"

 ----------------------------
 Credits and Acknowledgements